Whatsapp Icon

 Kaposi Sarcoma (KS) is a type of cancer that forms in the lining of blood and lymph vessels.
 The disease can affect various parts of the body, including the skin, mouth, lungs, and gastrointestinal tract.
 Understanding the terms commonly associated with KS can help in recognizing symptoms and understanding treatment options.

 Kaposi Sarcoma (KS): A cancer that develops from the cells that line lymph or blood vessels.
-It usually appears as tumors on the skin or on mucosal surfaces.
+They usually appear as tumors on the skin or mucosal surfaces.

 Human Herpesvirus 8 (HHV-8): The virus that causes KS.
 It is also known as Kaposi Sarcoma-associated herpesvirus (KSHV).

 Immunosuppression: A reduction of the effectiveness of the immune system.
-People who are immunosuppressed, such as those with HIV/AIDS or organ transplant recipients, are at increased risk of developing KS.
+Immunosuppressed people, such as those with HIV/AIDS or organ transplant recipients, are at increased risk of developing KS.

 AIDS-related Kaposi Sarcoma: A form of KS that develops in people infected with HIV, the virus that causes AIDS.
 It is one of the most common types of KS.